manyahin/meteor_urbanist/readme.md

 ## NOTES ##
 * the project already includes _nemo64:bootstrap_ and _less_ packages for bootstrap 3 styles
 * if it's helpful, the project includes a fixture of guests at /fixtures/guests.json

+## SUBMISSION ##
+* to start the task, please fork this repository
+* when you're done, deploy to a Meteor hosted site (*.meteor.com) and share the forked repository